mariocervera/DatabaseEditor/README.md

 technologies such as the Eclipse Modeling Framework (EMF), the Eclipse Graphical Modeling Framework (GMF), and a model-to-text transformation language: Xpand.

-The following video provides an introduction to the editor:
+The following video provides an introduction to the database editor:

 https://www.youtube.com/watch?v=kq8pBGw7kBc